 People believed that the marriage between King Rakai to a Buddhist princess-Pramodhawardhani was the initiation of Sewu Temple.
 The architectural and huge scale of Sewu Temple reveals how the temple was important back then.
-Particularly since for some reason Sewu Temple location coincidentally close to Prambanan Temple.
+Particularly since for some reason Sewu Temple’s location is coincidentally close to Prambanan Temple.

 The original name of Sewu Temple presumably was Manjusri grha or the House of Manjusri.
 From the original name of the temple, many experts presume the temple once was a Buddhist monastery.
 Manjusri in Sanskrit means an individual that dedicated their life to Buddhist practice.
 Both inscriptions found from 782 AD and 792 AD confirm the initial name of Sewu Temple.

-The evidence found draws a conclusion between archaeology experts on what was the temple functions.
+The evidence found draws a conclusion among archaeology experts on what was the temple functions.
 Sewu once also was the royal Buddhist temple.
-It was once a religious site, a place where royals perform the religious ceremonial.
+It was once a religious site, a place where royals perform religious ceremonial.

-Temple that is also homes for people learning Buddhist.
+Temple that is also homes to people learning Buddhist.
 University for People seeks enlightenment.
 And home for Buddhist people practicing religious ceremonies back then.
 The main temple is guarded by 2 small temples.
-Bubrah and Gana temple located on the east and south side facing the prominent temple.
+Bubrah and Gana temples are located on the east and south sides facing the prominent temple.

 The Dvarapala Statue